songokjesse/topup_mama_backend_rest/README.md

 # TOPUP MAMA LUMEN REST API

-PHP(Lumen) API is used for listing the names of books along with their authors and comment count, adding and listing anonymous comments for a book, and getting the character list for a book.
+The REST API is used for listing the names of books along with their authors and comment count, adding and listing anonymous comments for a book, and getting the character list for a book.
 The movie data is  fetched online from https://anapioficeandfire.com/ using the laravel Http-client API.